Gautzilla/OSEkit/docs/source/examples.rst

 .. _examples:

-This section gather **OSEkit** jupyter notebooks that complete typical tasks.
+This section gathers **OSEkit** jupyter notebooks that complete typical tasks.

 Example tasks will be completed with both the :ref:`Public <publicapi_usage>` and :ref:`Core API <coreapi_usage>` (see the :ref:`usage <usage>` section for more info about the differences between the two APIs).